Very Noble, Very Loyal and Unbeaten

 -Cathedral of Saint James Built in the 14th century in Gothic style with Neogothic tower and façade designed later by Severino de Achúcarro in the 1800s.
 It is named after Bilbao’s patron saint and was designated cathedral in 1949.

--Archaeological Museum Just north of the Cathedral, has a large and good collection of artifacts from the region covering thousands of years.
+-Archaeological Museum Just north of the Cathedral, has a large and good collection of artefacts from the region covering thousands of years.

 -Miguel de Unamuno Square The second largest square in the old town after Plaza Nueva.
 Beautiful buildings with the typical glass terraces surround it.
 Here you can find the metro station Casco Viejo.